How to Easily Cure Your Persistent Commitment Issues

 Who calls it that?
 Too much.
 Can you care too much?
 If this was in relation to anything other than my romantic relations I’d be the first one to tell you that love is always a good thing.

-I once met a guy traveling and after a week together, I took his face in both my hands and told him, “I love who you are as a person”.
+I once met a guy traveling and after a week together, I remember looking him in the eyes and telling him “I love who you are as a person”.
 And I meant it.
 Perhaps more than I ever had before.

 And then, when we left each other, I told him it would be best for us to never speak again.

 Guys… He and I lived in the same country and neither of us were secretly married with kids.
 The only reason I had for us to never talk again seems pretty clear in retrospect.

 “People with a commitment phobia long and want a long-term connection with another person, but their overwhelming anxiety prevents them from staying in any relationship for too long,” continues Grohol.

 Right.
 Keep it coming John M. Grohol… I can handle it.